 Revenue from the City Vehicle Sticker helps fund the repair, maintenance and improvement of the more than 4,000 miles of Chicago’s streets and roadways.

-City Vehicle Stickers are issued annually and are valid as soon as they are applied to the windshield.
-In other words, as soon as you get your new City Vehicle Sticker, remove your old sticker and replace it with the new one.
+Chicago City Vehicle Stickers are issued annually and are valid as soon as they are applied to the windshield.
+In other words, when you get your new City Vehicle Sticker, remove your old sticker and replace it with the new one.
 City Vehicle Stickers expire on June 30th of each year.

 A Chicago resident with a vehicle that is used for more than 30 days in the City of Chicago must purchase and display a City Vehicle Sticker.